Jainendra-Mahajan/my-youtube/README.md

 - Displaying the data on the Main container
 - Built the Live chat functionality
 - Used API polling concept to display the live chat
+- Category Section which on click displays the specific category videos
+- Responsive App design